J. E. B. Stuart: Stuart's ride in the Gettysburg Campaign

 Stuart's command crossed the Potomac River at 3 a.m. on June 28.
 At Rockville they captured a wagon train of 140 brand-new, fully loaded wagons and mule teams.
 This wagon train would prove to be a logistical hindrance to Stuart's advance, but he interpreted Lee's orders as placing importance on gathering supplies.
-The proximity of the Confederate raiders provoked some consternation in the national capital and two Union cavalry brigades and an artillery battery were sent to pursue the Confederates.
-Stuart supposedly said that were it not for his fatigued horses "he would have marched down the 7th Street Road [and] took Abe & Cabinet prisoners."
+The proximity of the Confederate raiders provoked some consternation in Washington, and two Union cavalry brigades and an artillery battery were sent to pursue the Confederates.
+Stuart supposedly said that, were it not for his fatigued horses, "he would have marched down the 7th Street Road [and] took Abe & Cabinet prisoners."

-In Westminster on June 29, his men clashed briefly with and overwhelmed two companies of Union cavalry, chasing them a long distance on the Baltimore road, which Stuart claimed caused a "great panic" in the city of Baltimore.
+On June 29, Stuart's men clashed briefly with and overwhelmed two companies of Union cavalry in Westminster, chasing them a significant distance down the Baltimore road, which Stuart claimed caused a "great panic" in the city itself.
 The head of Stuart's column encountered Brigadier General Judson Kilpatrick's cavalry as it passed through Hanover and scattered it on June 30; the Battle of Hanover ended after Kilpatrick's men regrouped and drove the Confederates out of town.
 Stuart's brigades had been better positioned to guard their captured wagon train than to take advantage of the encounter with Kilpatrick.
 After a 20-mile trek in the dark, his exhausted men reached Dover on the morning of July 1, as the Battle of Gettysburg was commencing without them.

 Stuart headed next for Carlisle, hoping to find Ewell.
 He lobbed a few shells into town during the early evening of July 1 and burned the Carlisle Barracks before withdrawing to the south towards Gettysburg.
 He and the bulk of his command reached Lee at Gettysburg the afternoon of July 2.
 He ordered Wade Hampton to cover the left rear of the Confederate battle lines, and Hampton fought against Brigadier General George Armstrong Custer at the Battle of Hunterstown before joining Stuart at Gettysburg.